andrewbigger/gene_system/README.md

 # GeneSystem

-A gem for configuring systems
+A gem for configuring systems via json or jsonnet manifest.

 ## Installation